ramank775/chat-server/README.md

 - Session MS: Maintaining the info about which user connected to which gateway instance.
     - Responsibility
-        - Maintain User connection state
+        - Maintain User connection state.
+        - Route message to gateway user connected with.
+        - Retry failed message.
+        - Handle Ack message.
+        - Route message to store/push notification

 - Message Router: Route the incoming `new message` to respective destination
     - Responsibility
-        - Route 1-to-1 chat message to gateway
+        - Parse message.
-        - Route message to store/push notification
+        - Redirect message to respective destination for e.g.
-        - Retry failed message
-        - Route group message to Group Message Router
+            - Route group message to Group Message Router.

 - Group Message Router: Route the incoming group messages to respective destination
     - Responsibility
+        - Fetch group users for particular user.
+        - Update message meta with user list.
-        - Route Group Message to respective destination
+        - Redirect Message to respective destination.

 - Push Notification: Deliver message to user when user is offline
     - Responsibility